 This is an unpublished draft preview that might include content that is not yet approved.
 The published website is at w3.org/WAI/.

-WCAG2ICT Overview
+WCAG2ICT overview

 Introduction

-Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT) describes how the Web Content Accessibility Guidelines (WCAG) can be applied to non-web information and communications technologies (ICT), including documents and software.
+The ‘Guidance on Applying WCAG 2 to Non-Web Information and Communications Technologies (WCAG2ICT)’ Group Note describes how the Web Content Accessibility Guidelines (WCAG) principles, guidelines and success criteria can be applied to non-web information and communications technologies (ICT).

-WCAG2ICT supports harmonized accessibility solutions across a range of technologies.
-WCAG2ICT has been a key resource for including WCAG in ICT accessibility regulation, legislation, and standards around the world.
+The WCAG2ICT Group Note supports harmonized accessibility solutions across a range of technologies.
+It has been a key resource for including WCAG in ICT accessibility regulation, legislation, and standards around the world.

 Background

-Intent and Usage of WCAG2ICT
+Intent and usage of WCAG2ICT

 WCAG2ICT, like any other W3C Group Note, is informative — it is not normative and does not set requirements.
 It provides guidance on the application of WCAG 2 principles, guidelines, and success criteria to non-web documents and software.
 The WCAG2ICT Group Note was developed to provide an authoritative interpretation of how WCAG 2 can apply in different contexts.

-While the WCAG2ICT Group Note provides guidance on applying WCAG in non-web contexts, application of some success criteria to electronic documents whose source is driven by non-web markup technologies when they are delivered via a website may benefit from more specific guidance.
+While the WCAG2ICT Group Note provides guidance on applying WCAG in non-web contexts, application of some success criteria to electronic documents, whose source is driven by non-web markup technologies when they are delivered via a website, may benefit from more specific guidance.
 Likewise, guidance for mobile applications may also benefit from a greater level of detail.

 Who WCAG2ICT is for